What is a Pap Smear? All You Need to Know

 It often includes screening for an STI called HPV (the human papillomavirus) because thirteen types of the infection can lead to cervical cancer.

-An HPV test is done in the same way as a cervical screening — by collecting a tissue sample from your cervix.
+An HPV test is usually done at the same time as the cervical screening — by collecting a tissue sample from your cervix.

 This can be done through surgical removal, freezing, or laser.

-(And hot tip: there’s now also an HPV vaccine that can protect you from the infection.)
+(And top tip: there’s now also an HPV vaccine that can protect you from the infection.)

 Is a pap smear necessary?